-The Commission's tentative recommendation did not include any transition provisions since none of the proposals were of a nature that would require transition provisions.
-If the Commission decides to recommend that transmutations be in writing or to provide for reimbursement rights, transition provisions should be adopted as part of the proposals.
-Otherwise, the staff suggests only one transition provision:
+The Commission's original tentative recommendation did not include any transition provisions since none of the proposals were of a nature that would require transition provisions.
+If the Commission decides to recommend that transmutations be in writing, additional transition provisions should be adopted as part of the proposal.
+Otherwise, the staff suggests only these transition provisions: